-Analogy is a very useful trait which helps in fixing a problem, finding solutions, decisiveness, debate, percepts, conception, memorizing, imagination and creativity, invention, predicting and feeling, explaining and communicating.
+An analogy is a very useful trait that helps in fixing a problem, finding solutions, decisiveness, debate, percepts, conception, memorizing, imagination and creativity, invention, predicting and feeling, explaining and communicating.
 Thus inculcating various analogies into the children at a young age is not just beneficial but also helps them become more adaptive to the alternate conditions, and are more prone to challenges in life.

 Frequently Asked Question or FAQs

 Mastering the art of the analogy can save your time, money, resources which is why successful people use them daily and understand their importance.